-A 25-minute drive from Uptown Charlotte, downtown Matthews offers a dramatic change of pace from our city.
-It’s the type of spot where you park once, then walk the Main Street drag for the entire day.
+A 25-minute drive from Uptown Charlotte, downtown Matthews offers a nice change of pace from our city.
+Many spots on our top 21 list are within walking distance, along the Main Street drag.

-Sip a latte from Brakeman’s Coffee & Supply
+(1) Sip a latte from Brakeman’s Coffee & Supply

 It’s the type of coffee shop that other coffee shops aspire to be.
 The beautiful space has several different rooms as well as outdoor seating.
-Inside and outside, you’ll find a mix of neighbors, workers and families.
+Inside and outside, you’ll find a mix of neighbors, workers, and families.

-Fill up on unlimited sushi at Umami
+(2) Fill up on unlimited sushi at Umami

 This no-frills sushi spot in a space formerly occupied by a KFC offers a ridiculous all-you-can-eat sushi special for $19.99.
-This deal includes nigiri, classic rolls, specialty rolls as well as Japanese appetizers, soup and salad.
+This deal includes nigiri, classic rolls, specialty rolls as well as Japanese appetizers, soup, and salad.

 Make sure to order their popular Matthews Roll — shrimp tempura and spicy tuna topped with spicy crab meat.

-Buy a flannel from Buffalo Jackson
+(3) Buy a flannel from Buffalo Jackson

 A life-size buffalo greets you as you walk through the door.
 The air smells of leather and canvas.
 Flannels are on the left, and leather goods are on the right.
 The store does most of its business online, so its downtown Matthews headquarters will never be too packed.

-Grab a cheese plate at The Loyalist Market
+(4) Grab a cheese plate at The Loyalist Market

-This well-designed, unpretentious cheese shop offers sandwiches, small plates, salads and, of course, cheese and charcuterie boards.
+This well-designed, unpretentious cheese shop offers sandwiches, small plates, salads, and, of course, cheese and charcuterie boards.

-Drink a Silver Meteor IPA (6.0%) from Seaboard Brewery & Wine Bar
+(5) Drink a Silver Meteor IPA (6.0%) from Seaboard Brewery & Wine Bar

-If you’re still thirsty, other noteworthy spots include Temple Mojo (brewpub), Carolina Beer Temple (bottle shop), Stumptown Station (cocktails) and Beantown Tavern (Boston-loving sports bar).
+If you’re still thirsty, other noteworthy spots include Temple Mojo (brewpub), Carolina Beer Temple (bottle shop), Stumptown Station (cocktails), and Beantown Tavern (Boston-loving sports bar).

-Crush a 12-inch Jordan’s Jamboree pizza at the Exchange Depot
+(6) Crush a 12-inch Jordan’s Jamboree pizza at the Exchange Depot

 Located next door to Seaboard, you’ll find an old telephone hut with a neon pizza sign in the back of a large courtyard covered with picnic table seating.
 Go with their popular Jordan’s Jamboree pizza — a classic pepperoni and sausage with red sauce and bacio mozzarella.

-Shop at the Matthews Community Famers’ Market
+(7) Shop at the Matthews Community Famers’ Market

-Eat enchiladas from El Valle
+(8) Eat enchiladas from El Valle

 But El Valle has been a downtown staple for well over twenty years, and it’s hard to beat its $7.75 combo plates.